daler/feature-by-reads-matrix/README.rst

 Generating a feature-by-reads matrix
 ====================================

-This is a collection of Python scripts that wrap ``samtools`` and ``bedtools`` programs to summarize short-read data on a feature-by-feature basis.
+This is a small collection of Python scripts that wrap ``samtools`` and ``bedtools`` programs to summarize short-read data on a feature-by-feature basis.
+These scripts allow you to combine one or many SAM/BAM files with a BED file to get a tab-delimited table of the number of reads in each feature of the BED file.

 The first steps describe the creation of a non-trivial feature set (constitutive exons that do not overlap any other exons) and is a rather specific example, but the last steps are quite generic and should be applicable to a wide range of problems.

 .. note::